rattansaini/First-Project_StopWatch/README.md

 Variables and Functions: Carefully named to ensure clarity and ease of understanding.
 Comments: Inline comments are included to explain key parts of the code.

-Project Evaluation

-The project will be assessed based on the following criteria:

-Implementation of the required functionalities (start, stop, reset).
-Code quality, including structure, indentation, and naming conventions.
-Presence and quality of comments.
-Aesthetics and creativity in the design.
-Hosting on GitHub with a comprehensive README.md.
-A video presentation explaining the project and showcasing the final product.